-Carnegie’s 70th Annual Commencement Excercises will be held on Sunday, September 10th at 2:00 PM, Troy Athens High School Auditorium, 4333 John R, Troy – between Wattles and Long Lake.
+Carnegie’s 70th Annual Commencement Exercises will be held on Sunday, September 10th at 2:00 PM, Troy Athens High School Auditorium, 4333 John R, Troy – between Wattles and Long Lake.
 On this special day, the scholastic achievements of our graduating Class of 2017 will be publicly acknowledged.
-Special guests, school officials and members of our faculty will participate in the exercises. this day has been planned for you…and belongs to you and your family!
+Special guests, school officials and members of our faculty will participate in the exercises.
+This day has been planned for you…and belongs to you and your family!
 Capture the spirit of the occasion by offering your full cooperation and participation.
 100% attendance is expected.

 We have not had the need for a formal rehearsal in 70 years…and with your cooperation this record will be maintained.
 Additional instruction will be provided by Carnegie faculty and staff at Troy Athens Auditorium prior to the start of the ceremony.